-- Improvement in fitness and skill levels for all pupils.
+Improvement in fitness and skill levels for all pupils.

-The school’s PE coordinator works closely with Mrs Billington to develop action plans to ensure high quality provision is sustained and embedded for future years.
+The school develops action plans to ensure high quality provision is sustained and embedded for future years.

 Creating sustainable provision

 The funding is supporting professional development for teachers.
 As PE is not used to cover time out of class, the teachers at Three Bridges work alongside our specialist PE teacher.
 The aim of this process is to develop each teacher to a high standard through a coaching plan.

 Emphasis on inter-school/intra-school competition

 All pupils take part in intra-school (level 1) competitions as a part of curriculum PE lessons.
 These are differentiated class competitions at the end of a unit of work which help raise the level of challenge in our school sport.
 It has also been used to identify children to go forward to represent the school in inter-school (level 2) competitions in a range of areas, from netball to athletics for A-D teams.

-Each year, there are School Sports days, organised in collaboration with Mrs Billington.
+Each year, there are School Sports days.
 Every child competes in a variety of track and field activities against other teams (based on team colours) in the school.

 Links to local clubs